NIH Policy Review

 The National Institutes of Health (NIH) has issued a new policy on data management and sharing for data generated from NIH-funded or -conducted research that will go into effect on Jan.
 25, 2023.
 Chief among the new requirements is for researchers to develop and submit a data management and sharing plan as part of the grant application process.

 To learn more about the policy, visit the NIH’s scientific data sharing hub, which contains all information pertaining to this and other relevant agency policies and resources.
 A helpful starting point for institutions and investigators is the NIH’s Learning page — particularly the two-webinar series on policy implementation.
-The agency has also recently posted sample data management and sharing plans from various Institutes and Centers.

 Report: Institutional Strategies for the NIH Data Management and Sharing Policy: Infrastructure, Policies, and Services